 - Who can I collaborate with?

 A cardboard box becomes a spaceship.
 A blanket becomes a fort.
 A stick becomes a magic wand.
-These moments of creativity often emerge after the initial discomfort of boredom.
+These leaps of imagination almost always arrive after the initial discomfort of not knowing what to do — the empty moment is the runway, not the obstacle.

 Children Learn to Follow Their Own Curiosity

-In the Reggio Emilia philosophy, children are viewed as capable, curious learners who construct knowledge through exploration.
+In the Reggio Emilia approach that guides our classrooms, children are seen as capable, curious learners who construct knowledge through exploration rather than instruction.

-When children have unscheduled time, they learn to listen to their own questions and interests rather than constantly relying on adults to direct their experiences.
+When children have unscheduled time, they learn to listen to their own questions and interests instead of constantly relying on an adult to decide what happens next.
+Boredom becomes the starting point for investigation, discovery, and deep engagement — the very habits we want a lifelong learner to build.

 Boredom Builds Problem-Solving Skills